-Students who qualify for this ADHD scholarship receive $2,000 and a year of ADHD coaching.
+- Students who qualify for this ADHD scholarship receive $2,000 and a year of ADHD coaching.
 There are 50 such awards given out annually.
 Applicants must be enrolled or accepted in an undergraduate or graduate course, have a diagnosis of ADHD, and be under medical care for it.
-Interested parties can sign up for updates on when the 2018 applications will be open at the link above.
+Interested parties can sign up for updates on when applications will be open at the link above.
 Canadian students can apply here.

 - Fred J. Epstein Youth Achievement Award